turingschool/curriculum/source/projects/jscontact.markdown

 #### Get HAML Installed

-Open up your `Gemfile`, add the dependency on the @"haml"@ gem, save it and run `bundle` from the command prompt.
+Open up your `Gemfile`, add the dependency on the `"haml"` gem, save it and run `bundle` from the command prompt.
 Restart your web server so it loads the new library.

 #### Refactor a View

 Let's see the difference by rebuilding an existing view.
-Open up your @views/companies/index.html.erb@.
-Create a second file in the same directory named @views/companies/index.html.haml@.
+Open up your `views/companies/index.html.erb`.
+Create a second file in the same directory named `views/companies/index.html.haml`.

 My ERB template looks like this: